cdent/etcd-compute/BRIDGE.md

 bridge: br0
 ```

-This will cause a second interface to be created in VMS.
-The first
+This will cause a second interface to be created in the spawned VMs.
-interface will continue to use libvirt's built in DHCP server to
+The first interface will continue to use libvirt's built in DHCP server to
 provide a local-only IP.

 Depending on the image being booted the second interface may be